The Best Surety Bond Companies for 2024

 Company Reputation & Financial Strength

 Established in 2018, Jet Insurance Company is fairly new to the surety industry.
 However, Jet’s team comes with several years of surety experience.
-With Jet’s experience and early strong showing, AM Best has afforded the company a Financial Strength Rating of B++ (Good) and a Long-Term Issuer of Credit Rating of bbb+ (Good).
+With Jet’s experience and early strong showing, AM Best has afforded the company a Financial Strength Rating of A– (Excellent) and a Long-Term Issuer of Credit Rating of bbb+ (Good).
 AM Best describes Jet’s balance sheet strength as strong.

 This rating also takes into consideration Jet’s level of risk-adjusted capitalization, measured by Best’s Capital Adequacy Ratio (BCAR), which analyzes the company’s targeted business plan to write nearly all commercial surety bond types with a smaller portion attributed to probate, fidelity, and contract.

-Jet Insurance Company’s AM Best rating will improve in the future, with increased written business and a diversified business profile.
+Jet Insurance Company’s AM Best rating is likely to continue to improve in the future with increased written business and a diversified business profile.
 As the financial strength improves, Jet will begin to offer larger contract bonds for its contractor clientele.

 Claims